 The house plot is as seen above, but it also includes a strip of land beyond the wall, which will become a ‘hidden garden’.
 The wall is well over two hundred years old and surrounds what was the kitchen garden of a classic Georgian country house estate.
 The planning process started early in 2015 and it was finally approved early in 2016 under the “Paragraph 55” exception (see here for an interesting explanation of that) after being presented to the Devon and Somerset Design Review Panel (see here).
-It is being built using Passive House principles, with the goal of being a certified Passive House (see here for more information).
+It is being built using Passive House principles, with the goal of being a certified Passive House – see here for more information, or go here for an excellent book about it.
 Construction began in October 2017.

 The architects are McLean Quinlan who only design individual homes and who are very much architects and designers; so as well as the house itself, they cover all of the interior design, fittings and finishes, and lighting, and are finalists in the Interior Architect of the Year section of the 2018 BD Architect of the Year awards.